mpolden/lftpq/README.md

 All options can be overridden per site.
 This is useful when you want to apply the same options to multiple sites.

-`GetCmd` sets the lftp command to use when downloading, this can also be an alias.
-For example: If you have `alias m "mirror --only-missing"` in your `.lftprc`, then `GetCmd` can be set to `m`.

-`Sites` holds the configuration for each individual site.
+`LocalDirs` defines one or more local directory configurations.

-`Name` is the bookmark or URL of the site.
-This is passed to the `open` command in lftp.
+`Name` is the name of this local directory configuration.
+This is used to bind a site to a local directory.

-`Dirs` is a list of remote directories from which the queue is generated.
+`Parser` sets the parser to use when parsing media.
+Valid values are `show`, `movie` or empty string (disable parsing).

-`LocalDir` is the local directory where files should be downloaded.
+`Dir` is the local directory where files should be downloaded.
 This can be a template.
 When the `show` parser is used, the following template variables are
 available:

 Variable  | Description            | Type   | Example